 Measuring energy use

 To make sure we save our Church’s energy, and are as efficient as possible, we need to measure and report it.
 This also helps the Church and the Diocese to work towards our target of Net Zero Carbon by 2030.

 We should of course save the cost of energy, as a matter of good Christian stewardship.
 We have to be more frugal in straitened times.
 Climate change itself will add to economic pressures.

 Accurate recording and reporting are essential, if one is to know whether any savings have been made.

 Church energy use is reported via the national system of Parish Annual Returns.
 Log in, then click on ‘Enter your Data’.
 You should then see the available forms, including for the Energy Footprint Tool.

 Enter your data for the previous calendar year.
-The system will immediately report to you your consumption, with benchmarked grades from A++ (best) to G.
+The system will immediately report to you your consumption and carbon footprint, with a simple graphical assessment of how that compares to other churches.

 Make sure your data is complete, in order to ensure an accurate result.
 Include your Hall and any other outbuildings, as well as your Church.
 The Hall is usually more energy efficient, because it has more weekday activities.
 The system awards you a grade for efficiency after allowing for how much the premises are used, as well as relative to the size of the buildings.

 But how does the long-suffering churchwarden read the figures to put onto the Energy Footprint Tool?

 We measure oil in litres; by checking the level in the tank, or adding deliveries up during the year.